Selling Your Game After Kickstarter: 13 Essential Next Steps

 Some crowdfunded games have been picked up by game publishers for the next phase of their life.
 Fully-realized games save publishers time and money, and they feel secure knowing there’s already an audience for the game.

 Like distributors, publishers each have their own interests and guidelines for submitting your game, so be sure to research them well.
-Randy Hoyt from Foxtrot Games looks for these ten elements in game submissions.
+Randy Hoyt, a small, independent publisher that runs Foxtrot Games, has good information on submitting games on his informative site.

 Selling your game can be hard work, but it’s worth the investment to get your game out into the world.
 With creativity, planning, and dedication, you can build a network of fans, partners, and businesses who help your game find its way into homes far and wide.